apatiban/truck-finder-assignment/README.md

-# Food trunk finder implementation.
+# Food Trunk Finder implementation.
     The primary focus of this project implementation is on REST end point service to find out nearby food trucks by the given co-ordinates (Latitude and Longitude).
 Client wrapper project has also been implemented for easy access of the End point through command line.

 # End point URL